frivas/final-project-udacity/README.md

 The backend is deployed in AWS ElasticBeansTalk.

-## THe current state of the pipeline is:
+## The current state of the pipeline is:

 [![CircleCI](https://circleci.com/gh/frivas/final-project-udacity/tree/main.svg?style=svg)](https://circleci.com/gh/frivas/final-project-udacity/tree/main)